jmussman/pirates/README.md

 Launch the application, and open it in a browser: http://localhost:9000 by default.
 If you are on the master branch and everything is configured correctly it will work.

-For demonstrations follow the topics and instructions in the associated guide: contact me at mailto:joelmussman@gmail.com to get a copy for a small contribution to my coffee fund.
+For demonstrations follow the detailed topics and instructions in the associated guide: contribute to [my coffee fund](#mycoffeefund) and contact me at mailto:joelmussman@gmail.com and I'll give you a copy!

-## Supporting Me
+<a name="mycoffeefund"></a>
+## My Coffee Fund

 Since I give this away for free, and if you would like to keep seeing more things like this, then please consider a contribution to *Joel's Coffee Fund* at **Smallrock** to help keep the good stuff coming :)<br />